![]() ![]() ![]() ![]() ![]() |

 consciousness.
 Ultimately he concluded that she was doing nothing wrong after all, and her

-household was running beautifully, so he tried to hold his tongue.
 Her persistent interest in religion worried him, though.
 She had tremendous curiosity for things

 theological and philosophical which, as far as he was concerned, had nothing to do with real life.